 2003 Honda Pilot

-Labor: 1.0The cost of diagnosing the P0505 HONDA code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0505 HONDA code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P0505 HONDA code detected?The P0505 code is set when the IACV-AAC valve does not operate properly.
+When is the code detected?The P0505 code is set when the IACV-AAC valve does not operate properly.